dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 `dafny` is a conventional command-line tool, operating just like other command-line tools in Windows and Unix-like systems.

-- The format of a command-line is determined by the shell program that is executing the command-line (.e.g. bash, the windows shell, COMMAND, etc.).
-The command-line typically consists of file names and options, in any order, separated by spaces.
+In general, the format of a command-line is determined by the shell program that is executing the command-line (.e.g. bash, the windows shell, COMMAND, etc.), but is expected to be a series of space-separated "words", each representing a command, option, or file.

+As of v3.9.0, `dafny` uses a subcommand-style command-line (like `git` for example); prior to v3.9.0, the command line consisted only of options and files.
+It is expected that additional commands will be added in the future.
+Each command may have its own subcommands and its own options, in addition to generally applicable options.
+Thus the format of the command-line is a command name, followed by 0 or more subcommands, followed by options and files:
+`dafny <command> <subcommand>* <options> <files>`

+The command-line `dafny <command> --help` gives help information for that particular <command>.

+Also, the command-style command-line has modernized the syntax of options.
+Like many other tools, options now typically begin with a double hyphen, with some options having a single-hyphen short form, such as `--help` and `-h`.
+The value of an option is given after an `=` character, rather than a `:`, as in `--target=java`

+If no command is given, then the command-line is presumed to use old-style syntax, so any previously written command-line will still be valid.

+The following  commands are recognized.
+In each case all files listed are parsed and typechecked.
+- `dafny verify` -- verifies the listed files.
+Although the Dafny program being considered consists of the listed files and any included files (recursively), by default only listed files are verified.
+This is similar to using the option `/compile:0` in the old-style command-line.
+- `dafny run` -- verifies, compiles and runs the Dafny program.
+The option `--no-verify` suppresses verification checks.
+The `-t` or `--target` option states the target platform to compile to (default is C#).
+This is similar to the old-style options `/compile:3` or `/compile:4`.
+- `dafny translate` -- verifies the program and translates it to a source artifact, perhaps with information for a target language build tool, for the target platform, similar to the previous `/compile:0 '/spillTargetCode:2`.
+`--no-verify` suppresses verification checks.

+The command-line also expects the following:
 - Files are designated by absolute paths or paths relative to the current working directory.
-A command-line argument not matching a known option is considered a filepath.
+A command-line argument not matching a known option is considered a filepathi, and likely one with an unsupported suffix, provoking an error message..
 - Files containing dafny code must have a `.dfy` suffix.
 - There must be at least one `.dfy` file.
-- The command-line may contain other kinds of files appropriate to the language that the dafny files are being compiled to.
+- The command-line may contain other kinds of files appropriate to the language that the Dafny files are being compiled to.

-The command `Dafny.exe /?` gives the current set of options supported by the tool.
-The most commonly used options are described in [Section 25.9](#sec-command-line-options).

-- Options may begin with either a `/` (as is typical on Windows) or a `-` (as is typical on Linux)
+- Old-style options may begin with either a `/` (as is typical on Windows) or a `-` (as is typical on Linux)
 - If an option is repeated (e.g., with a different argument), then the later instance on the command-line supersedes the earlier instance.
-- If an option takes an argument, the option name is followed by a `:` and then by the argument value, with no intervening white space; if the argument itself contains white space, the argument must be enclosed in quotes.
+- If an option takes an argument, the option name is followed by a `:` (old-style) or `=` (new-style) and then by the argument value, with no intervening white space; if the argument itself contains white space, the argument must be enclosed in quotes.
 - Escape characters are determined by the shell executing the command-line.

+The command `Dafny.exe -?` gives the current set of options supported by the tool.
+The most commonly used options are described in [Section 25.9](#sec-command-line-options).

 The `dafny` tool performs several tasks:

 - Checking the form of the text in a `.dfy` file.
 This step is always performed, unless the tool is simply asked for help information or version number.
 - Running the verification engine to check all implicit and explicit specifications.
-This step is performed by default, but can be skipped by using the `-noVerify` or `-dafnyVerify:0` option
+This step is performed by default, but can be skipped by using the `-noVerify` or `--no-verify` option
 - Compiling the dafny program to a target language.
-This step is performed by default if the verification is successful but can be skipped or always executed by using variations of the `-compile` option.
+This step is performed by default if the verification is successful but can be skipped or always executed by using variations of the `-compile` option or different commands.
-- Whether the source code of the compiled target is written out is controlled by `-spillTargetCode`
+- Whether the source code of the compiled target is written out is controlled by `-spillTargetCode` or the top-level command that is being executed.
-- The particular target language used is chosen by `-compileTarget`
+- The particular target language used is chosen by `-compileTarget` or `--target`
-- Whether or not the `dafny` tool attempts to run the compiled code is controlled by `-compile`

 The dafny tool terminates with these exit codes: